Advanced usage#

 method.

-This method should return a boolean value that evaluate to True
+This method should return a boolean value that evaluates to True

 if the solver should be skipped, and a string giving the reason of